List of power stations in Florida

 This is a list of electricity-generating power stations in Florida, sorted by type and name.
-In 2020, Florida had a total summer capacity of 61,833 MW through all of its power plants, and a net generation of 250,828 GWh.
+In 2023, Florida had a total summer capacity of 68,723 MW through all of its power plants, and a net generation of 259,798 GWh.

-Florida is the third largest generator of electricity in the nation behind Texas and Pennsylvania.
+As of 2024, Florida is the second largest generator of electricity in the nation behind Texas.
 Major producers include Florida Power & Light, Duke Energy, JEA, and TECO Energy.

 In 2020, the average price of electricity in Florida was 10.06 cents per kWh, ranking 21st-highest in the United States.
 The carbon dioxide produced was 848 lbs per MWh, ranking 24th in the United States.
 The average price of electricity for residential use was 13.70 cents/kWh in February 2022, compared to 11.92 cents/kWh in February 2021.